-Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and now Paul may force the issue
+Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and Paul may force the issue

-Chief Justice Roberts blocked Kentucky Republican Sen. Rand Paul from posing a question during the Senate impeachment trial that would have named the alleged whistleblower at the center of the episode, Fox News is told -- and Paul may try to force the issue during the question-and-answer session Thursday.
+Chief Justice Roberts blocked Kentucky Republican Sen. Rand Paul from posing a question during the Senate impeachment trial that would have named the alleged whistleblower at the center of the episode, Fox News is told -- and Paul may try to force the issue during the question-and-answer session that begins Thursday afternoon.

 Roberts, for now, has ball control because he actually receives the questions in note cards from senators, then reads the question aloud in the Senate chamber to be answered by either House Democratic managers or Trump's defense team.
-But, Fox News is told Roberts may soon lose his grip on the proceedings amid a torrent of criticism both inside and outside the Senate.
+But, Fox News has learned Roberts may soon lose his grip on the proceedings amid a torrent of criticism both inside and outside the Senate.

-The Federalist co-found Sean Davis condemned what he called Roberts' "arbitrary and unilateral censorship of senators and Senate business," and reported that Roberts had initially sought to mention even general questions of the whistleblower.
+The Federalist co-founder Sean Davis condemned what he called Roberts' "arbitrary and unilateral censorship of senators and Senate business," and reported that Roberts had initially sought to block even general questions of the intelligence community whistleblower.
 When Republicans threatened a vote rebuking Roberts on the record, Davis reported, Roberts backed down and decided only to prohibit mentioning the whistleblower's name.

-Asked by Fox News whether Paul would press the issue during the question period, a spokesman for the senator told Fox News, to be determined.

-A reporter for Roll Call said that during a break in the trial Wednesday, Paul was fuming.
+A reporter for Roll Call observed that during a break in the trial Wednesday, Paul was fuming.

-"I don't want to have to stand up to try and fight for recognition," Paul said, according to reporter Niels Lesniewski, who noted that Paul's complaint was "audible from the galleries above the chamber."
+"I don't want to have to stand up to try and fight for recognition," Paul shouted, according to reporter Niels Lesniewski, who noted that Paul's complaint was "audible from the galleries above the chamber."

 "If I have to fight for recognition, I will," Paul said.

-Republicans have sought more information on the whistleblower ever since the intelligence community watchdog found evidence that the person might have a political bias.
+Republicans have sought more information on the whistleblower ever since the intelligence community watchdog found several indicators that the person might have a political bias.
+Fox News has previously reported the whistleblower is a registered Democrat and had a prior work history with a senior Democrat running for president.

 The whistleblower's attorney, Mark Zaid, openly admitted back in 2017 that a "coup" had started against the president from within the administration.

-He openly solicited intelligence community members to help impeach and "get rid" of Trump, years before his call with Urkaine's leader that triggered the current impeachment proceedings.
+He also openly solicited intelligence community members to help impeach and "get rid" of Trump, years before Trump's call with Urkaine's leader that triggered the current impeachment proceedings.

 Additionally, Zaid acknowledged that the whistleblower had contact with a prominent Democratic presidential contender, amid reporters that he had served closely with Joe Biden when he was vice president.
 Trump's alleged pressure on Ukraine to investigate Biden is at the center of the current probe.